Homogenization of the Peierls-Nabarro model for dislocation dynamics: Results about viscosity solutions for non-local equations

 \subsection{H\"{o}lder regularity}

-In this subsection we state and prove a regularity result for sub and supersolutions of semilinear non-local equations. \begin{prop}[H\"{o}lder regularity] Assume (H1) and let $g_1,\,g_2\in\R$.
+In this subsection we state a regularity result for sub and supersolutions of semilinear non-local equations.
+The proof is postponed in the appendix. \begin{prop}[H\"{o}lder regularity] Assume (H1) and let $g_1,\,g_2\in\R$.
 Suppose that $u\in C(\R^+\times\R^{N})$ and bounded on $\R^+\times\R^{N}$ is a viscosity subsolution of and a viscosity supersolution of

 Then, for any $0<\al<1$, $u\in C_x^{\al}(\R^+\times\R^{N})$ with $<u>_x^\al\leq C$, where $C$ depends on $\|u\|_\infty,\,g_1$ and $g_2$. \end{prop}